 This Website is Secured and Payments are Processed by Etsy:

 I've been an Etsy seller since 2014 with over 2300 sales to happy customers (I'm KrystleColeFineArt on Etsy if you'd like to look me up).
 My website is what is called an Etsy Pattern Site, which means that Etsy provides my shopping cart and securely processes all of my payments.
 So rest assured that your credit card and other personal information is secure.
 I accept all forms of credit and debit card payment as well as Paypal and Etsy gift cards.

 I earned an Associate of Arts degree in 2-D Design from Allen County Community College in the year 2000, when I was 18 years old.
 Several years later, I started my first sole proprietorship providing website design and graphic design services for small businesses in my area.Over the years, though, my interest in the human mind and spirituality grew.
 So I went back to college and earned a Bachelor’s and a Master’s Degree in Psychology.
 I also wrote several books about my life and the lessons I learned from the use of psychedelic drugs.

-My first book, Lysergic, is on track to be made into a feature film in the next year or so.
+My first book, Lysergic, is on track to be made into a feature film.
 It recounts events that occurred in my life within the time period of 2000 to 2003.
-The book is a combination of things – a story of love, a story of abuse, and a story about the psychedelic experiences that exerted a profound effect upon my life.
+My book was included in an exhibit at the New Museum in New York City, and my painting entitled “Lysergic Mandala” was featured in an exhibit in London, England.
+My book is a combination of things – a story of love, a story of abuse, and a story about the psychedelic experiences that exerted a profound effect upon my life.
 These experiences were so profound that, even though I no longer use drugs or alcohol, they’ve still irrevocably influenced how I see the world.
 Ultimately, these experiences have also been direct inspiration for much of my artwork.